Peru Spring Break

 • Each school visit is different.
 We aim for you to get a tour of the school, sit in on a class and have a Q and A session with some of the staff.

 • If we do schedule a school visit it is important that the entire group attend.
-In the past we have offended schools that were expecting ten visiting educators and only three came.

 • Over time we try to establish long term relationships with schools so we can have more predictable, immersive visits that are rewarding for both our guests and the schools themselves.